viciosgoon/Media/README.md

 Contains logos and other assets for the Conventus forum software.

 ### Font
-Font used used in Conventus logos is Sans Mateo 2.
+Font used in Conventus logos is Sans Mateo 2.